threeme3/usdx/README.md

 ## Results
+Here is a [sample1] and [sample2] me calling CQ on 40m with my QCX-SSB at 5W and received back by the Hack Green websdr about 400km away.

 Several OMs reported a successful QCX-SSB modification and were able to make SSB QRP DX contacts over thousands of kilometers on the 20m and 40m bands.
 During CQ WW contest I was able to make 34 random QSOs on 40m with 5W and an inverted-V over the house in just a few hours with CN3A as my furthest contact, I could observe the benefits of using SSB with constant-envelope in cases where my signal was weak; for FT8 a Raspberry Pi 3B+ with JTDX was used to make FT8 contacts all the way up to NA.

 Measurements:
 The following performance measurements were made with QCX-SSB R1.01, a modified RTL-SDR, Spektrum-SVmod-v0.19, Sweex 5.0 USB Audio device and Audicity player.
 It is recognized that this measurement setup has its own limitations, hence the dynamic range of the measurements is somewhat limited by the RTL-SDR as this device goes easily into overload.
 Measurements were made with the following setttings: USB modulation, no pre-distortion, two-tone input 1000Hz/1200Hz where audio level is set just before the point where compression starts.
 Results:
-- Intermodulation distortion products (two-tone; SSB with varying  envelope) IMD3, IMD5, IMD7: respectively -30dBc; -33dBc; -36dBc
+- Intermodulation distortion products (two-tone; SSB with varying  envelope) IMD3, IMD5, IMD7: respectively -33dBc; -36dBc; -39dBc
-- Intermodulation distortion products (two-tone; SSB with constant envelope) IMD3, IMD5, IMD7: respectively -13dBc; -13dBc; -16dBc
+- Intermodulation distortion products (two-tone; SSB with constant envelope) IMD3, IMD5, IMD7: respectively -16dBc; -16dBc; -19dBc
 - Opposite side-band rejection (two-tone): better than -45dBc
 - Carrier rejection (two-tone): better than -45dBc
 - Wide-band spurious (two-tone): better than -45dBc